Robby Albarado: Background

-Albarado's father was a jockey at the bush tracks in Louisiana and Albarado grew up wanting to race horses.
+Albarado's father was a jockey at the bush tracks in Louisiana, and Albarado grew up wanting to race horses.
 "It's my earliest memory, maybe when I was four, five, six years old," he said in 2007.
 "I started with basics: cleaning stalls, walking horses and doing whatever it took to be close to it.
 Eventually I graduated to galloping horses when I was 9, 10 years old.
 From that point on it's all I wanted to do."

 Albarado first began to ride at the age of 10, schooled by Shelton LeBlanc, a trainer in South Louisiana.
 Albarado began to ride at the Louisiana bush tracks at the age of 12 and turned professional at age 16.

-Albarado is currently married to Paige Albarado, who works for Myracehorse.com as Midwest racing manager.
-They have a son.
+He was married to Paige Albarado, who works for Myracehorse.com as Midwest racing manager.
+They had a son.
 He was previously married to Kimber Albarado, with whom he had three children, two sons, and a daughter.
-He has twice been accused of minor domestic violence offenses, though the charges involving Kimber were subsequently dismissed.
+He was twice accused of minor domestic violence offenses, though the charges involving Kimber were subsequently dismissed.

 Racing career

-Albarado scored his first career win on June 29, 1990 aboard One Little Point at Evangeline Downs.
+Albarado scored his first career win on June 29, 1990, aboard One Little Point at Evangeline Downs.
 His first stakes win came in 1993 with Tuck's Honey Bear at Louisiana Downs in the Grady Madden Memorial.
 In 1995, he earned his first graded stakes win aboard Snake Eyes in the Stars and Stripes at Arlington Park.
 His first Grade I victory came in the 1998 Turf Classic at Churchill Downs on Joyeux Danseur.

 Albarado's career experienced a major setback when he suffered skull fractures in both 1998 and 1999, requiring surgery where a portion of his skull was replaced with a titanium mesh and polymer plate.
 He was sidelined for most of 2001 after a fall in late 2000.

 In 2003, he received his big break when he got the mount aboard Mineshaft, who scored four grade I wins including the Jockey Club Gold Cup on his way to winning the Eclipse Award for Horse of the Year.
 In 2005, the pair were inducted into the Fair Grounds Racing Hall of Fame.
 At the time of his induction, Albarado had won a record seven riding titles at the race course.

-Albarado was voted the winner of the 2004 George Woolf Memorial Jockey Award.
+He was voted the winner of the 2004 George Woolf Memorial Jockey Award.
 That year, on December 8, he picked up his 3,000th career win aboard Isle of Silver in the Fair Grounds Race Course in New Orleans.

-He was the regular jockey for Curlin, who was the favorite and finished third in the 2007 Kentucky Derby.
+Albarado was the regular jockey for Curlin, who was the favorite and finished third in the 2007 Kentucky Derby.
 Albarado won his first Triple Crown race at the 2007 Preakness Stakes aboard Curlin, edging out Derby winner Street Sense.
 The pair was denied victory at the 2007 Belmont Stakes when Curlin lost to champion filly Rags to Riches by a nose.
 Albarado later won the 2007 Breeders' Cup Classic aboard Curlin, which was his first Breeders' Cup win.
 The two combined to win the Dubai World Cup in 2008.